-The Data Centre is located underground below 220 Queen Street (see map) for security and temperature stability, yet easy access by proximity card.
+The Data Centre is located on two floors of 220 Queen Street (see map) with easy access by proximity card.

 To reach The Data Centre after hours you enter the building on the ground floor entrance using your proximity card.
-You then activate the lift with your card and go to the basement.
+You then activate the lift with your card.
 Finally you swipe your card past the hidden card reader to gain access to the data centre.
 Each action is captured on CCTV.

 Fibre.
 The following carriers all have multiple redundant bundles of fibre entering the data centre from different streets: Vector Communications (formerly United Networks), CityLink, Spark (formerly Telecom), Chorus or Vodafone.